JonJagger/cyber-dojo/readme.txt

 ========
 Each computer can post tweet like messages which appear on the lower left hand side.
-I encourage players to use this to work together, particularly when running the dojo with the aim of getting working solutions on _all_ laptops (eg in The Average Time To Green Game).
+I encourage players to use this to work together, particularly when running a dojo with the aim of getting working solutions on _all_ laptops (eg in The Average Time To Green Game).

 Getting files off the VirtualBox TurnKey Linux server
 =====================================================
 These were the steps I took...
- 0. Don't boot the Virtual Box TurnKey Linux server yet
+ 0. don't boot the Virtual Box TurnKey Linux server yet
  1. insert a USB stick
- 2. In Virtual Box add a filter for the USB stick
+ 2. in Virtual Box add a filter for the USB stick
- 3. Remove the USB stick
+ 3. remove the USB stick
  4. boot the Virtual Box server and note its IP address (eg 192.168.61.25)
  5. open a browser page to the Virtual Box server (eg 192.168.61.25:12320)
- 6. login (you need username and password for this, see below)
+ 6. login (you need username and password for this, see above)
- 7. Insert the USB stick
+ 7. insert the USB stick
- 8. Find the name of the USB device, eg sdb1
+ 8. find the name of the USB device, eg sdb1
  9. >tail /var/log/messages
-10. Mount the usb device
+10. mount the usb device
 11. >mkdir /root/usbdrive
 12. >mount -t vfat /dev/sdb1 /root/usbdrive
 13. >cd /var/www/cyberdojo
-14. Find the folder you want
+14. find the folder you want
 15. >ruby names.rb
 16. eg suppose the folder is dojos/82/b583c11…..
 17. cd to that folder, then